rajaraodv/background/README.md

 }, null, true, 'America/Los_Angeles');
 ```

-##Running Standalone / background apps ##
+## Running Standalone apps
-Running an app as a standalone / background app is very similar to running regular apps with the following exceptions.
+Running an app as `standalone` on Cloud Foundry is very similar to running regular apps, with the following exceptions.

 1. The framework should be `standalone`.
-Sometimes `vmc` auto-recognizes the app as `node` or `ruby` or `java` etc. In that case, select `other` option and then select `standalone` option.
+Sometimes `vmc` auto-recognizes the app as `node` or `ruby` or `java` etc. In that case, select the `other` option and then select `standalone` option.

 2. You need to specify how to start the app (`Startup command> node app.js`)